x3n0cr4735/celi/README.md

 - **Development Flexibility:** CELI is architecturally designed to support developers in creating bespoke applications that conform to specific industry standards, including compliance, methodological rigor, and auditing requirements.
 This fosters innovation in the field of automated knowledge work by providing a scalable framework that integrates seamlessly into enterprise ecosystems.

+[Join our Discord server](https://discord.gg/C5SQNdzV) to ask questions or get involved in our project!

 ## Goals

 The CELI (Controller-Embedded Language Interactions) framework aims to empower users across various industries and domains with tools to automate routine and complex tasks efficiently.
 Our objectives are encapsulated in the following goals: